Avvco/Tiramisu_Environment/README.md

 to log into your VirtualBox

-## If Docker does not Install Successfully
+## If You Need to Reinstall Something

 ```bash
 vagrant reload --provision